Leadership used to motivate and empower employees can build strong teams. Here are four methods to produce such a team in any workplace environment:

 In most circumstances, communication should be firm but need not be harsh.
 Express your opinions don’t try to impress.
 If you consider a human being as a possibility, they can create wonders.
 You have the vision for the company and intention to serve the employee with a dual responsibility to adhere you can introduce the power of positive communication.

 Believing in people and teams strengthens the sense of reliability and responsibility.
 Micromanaging is for infants not adults who we select for the jobs they deserve and qualify to contribute.
 Manager’s job often thumps to exercise authority resulting in over- interference, exhibiting distrust, flaunting the power and revealing unnecessary attributes of your personality.

 Fair policies and unbiased pay packages have essential roles in employee retention, and all those benefits feel like a burden with a micromanaging team lead around us.
 Employees tend to be in a company where they are respected, for their work and have managers who, provide freedom to work experiment and innovate.
 Job security and new opportunities to explore is the main attraction for the employee.

 Managers have expectations for team members and companies have expectations for managers.
 However, it is important to remember that teams have expectations for their managers too.
 Companies want managers to keep control, and even though that’s inevitable, the behavior can be controlled and act only when required.

 Keeping an eye on people and having an eye for details are two different qualities misinterpreted by the managers and the organizations.
-At times, the presence and availability of managers eliminates the need for micromanagement.
-Reporting myth has to change from it as a right of the manager instead team member should feel comfortable and motivated to inform about the progress.
+At times, the presence and availability of managers eliminate the need for micromanagement.
+Reporting myth has to change from it as a right of the manager instead team members should feel comfortable and motivated to inform about the progress.

 4) Enable Decision Makers